IanMeirellesDuraes/RAG-LangChain-Python/data/Harry Potter and the Sorcerer's - J. K. Rowling.md

-M r. and Mrs. Dursley, of number four, Privet Drive, were proud to say
+Mr. and Mrs. Dursley, of number four, Privet Drive, were proud to say

 that they were perfectly normal, thank you very much.
 They were